Noman5237/kubernetes-the-hard-way-with-terraform-ansible/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way (with Terraform and Ansible)

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

+** NOTE: We will be using Terraform for building the infrastructure instead of google cloud command line tools and Ansible along the way to automate the installation the necessary softwares in the machines.
+We will also try to be a little bit cheaper.**

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!